-- An applicant can submit no more than five separate applications and can receive a maximum of five grants in any given fiscal year for the Conseil (April 1st to March 31st).
-All applications submitted, including those deemed ineligible, count towards the annual maximum.
+You can submit up to five separate applications and receive a maximum of five grants per CALQ fiscal year, from April 1st to March 31st.
+All applications submitted, including those deemed ineligible, are counted in the annual maximum.

-- A applicant who has received financial support from one of the Conseil’s grant programs is required to produce a Report on the Use of a Grant within three months of the end of the project.
-To be eligible to submit a new application, the grant holder must have submitted reports on the use of a grant for all projects that have reached their end date, and these reports must be approved by the Conseil.
-The official project end date is determined by the candidate upon registration.
+If you have received financial support from one of the CALQ’s grant programs, you must produce a Grant Use Report within three months after the completion of the project.
+To be eligible to submit a new application, you must have submitted Grant Use Reports for all projects that have reached their end, and these reports must be approved by the CALQ.
+The official end date for the project is the date you set when applying.

 - Projects carried out under the supervision of an educational program are ineligible.